inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 Message types within the hospital go ‘live’ at different points depending on when that interface was configured to send to EMAP.
 Thus, in order to provide access to all data for a particular feed, we also use the Hoover instances to provide data that pre-dates the live status or complements these with types of data that are not yet live.
-For example, 'infection status' was added to the live message stream in early 2021.
-Using the Hoover allows us to populate 'infection status' for all records in EMAP which dates from May 2019.
+For example, 'ventilation flowsheets' were added to the live message stream in early 2021.
+Using the Hoover allows us to populate 'ventilation flowsheets' for all records in EMAP which dates from May 2019.

 ### HL7 Reader